jlerolle/jlerolle/README.md

 ## Hi there 👋

-I'm just playing with personal projects, notes, in a cross platforms way...
+... just playing with personal projects, notes, in a cross platforms way...

 <!--
 **jlerolle/jlerolle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.